knative/docs/docs/snippets/install-kn.md

 === "Using a binary"

     You can install `kn` by downloading the executable binary for your system and placing it in the system path.
-Note that you will need `kn` v0.25 or later.

     1. Download the binary for your system from the [`kn` release page](https://github.com/knative/client/releases){target=_blank}.